Samuel Johnson

 Born in Lichfield, Staffordshire, he attended Pembroke College, Oxford, until lack of funds forced him to leave.
 After working as a teacher, he moved to London and began writing for The Gentleman's Magazine.
-Early works include Life of Mr Richard Savage, the poems London and The Vanity of Human Wishes and the play Irene.
-After nine years' effort, Johnson's A Dictionary of the English Language appeared in 1755, and was acclaimed as "one of the greatest single achievements of scholarship".
-Later work included essays, an annotated The Plays of William Shakespeare, and the apologue The History of Rasselas, Prince of Abissinia.
-In 1763 he befriended James Boswell, with whom he travelled to Scotland, as Johnson described in A Journey to the Western Islands of Scotland.
-Near the end of his life came a massive, influential Lives of the Most Eminent English Poets of the 17th and 18th centuries.
+Early works include the poem London (1738), the biography Life of Mr Richard Savage (1744), the poem The Vanity of Human Wishes (1749) and the play Irene (1749).
+After nine years' effort, Johnson's A Dictionary of the English Language (1755) appeared and was acclaimed as "one of the greatest single achievements of scholarship".
+Later works included The History of Rasselas, Prince of Abissinia (1759) and The Plays of William Shakespeare (1765).
+In 1763, he befriended James Boswell, with whom he travelled to Scotland; Johnson described his travels in A Journey to the Western Islands of Scotland (1775).
+Near the end of his life, he authored the voluminous and highly influential Lives of the Most Eminent English Poets (1779–1781), a series of biographies and critical appraisals of 52 poets of the 17th and 18th centuries.

-Dr Johnson was a devout Anglican and a committed Tory.
-Though tall and robust, he displayed gestures and tics that disconcerted some on meeting him.
-Boswell's Life of Samuel Johnson, along with other biographies, documented Johnson's behaviour and mannerisms in such detail that they have informed the posthumous diagnosis of Tourette syndrome, a condition not defined or diagnosed in the 18th century.
-After several illnesses, he died on the evening of 13 December 1784 and was buried in Westminster Abbey.
+Johnson was a devout Anglican Christian and a committed Tory.
+Although tall and robust, he was deaf in one ear and blind in one eye.
+For most of his life he made regular and uncontrolled gestures and tics that disconcerted some upon meeting him.
+Boswell and other biographers documented Johnson's behaviour and mannerisms in such detail that they have informed a posthumous diagnosis of Tourette syndrome, a condition neither defined nor manageable in the 18th century.
+After several illnesses, and extended periods of mental struggle and loneliness, Johnson died on the evening of 13 December 1784, aged 75; he is buried in Westminster Abbey.

-In his later life Johnson became a celebrity, and following his death he was increasingly seen to have had a lasting effect on literary criticism, even being claimed to be the one truly great critic of English literature.
-A prevailing mode of literary theory in the 20th century drew from his views, and he had a lasting impact on biography.
-Johnson's Dictionary had far-reaching effects on Modern English, and was pre-eminent until the arrival of the Oxford English Dictionary 150 years later.
-Boswell's Life was selected by Johnson biographer Walter Jackson Bate as "the most famous single work of biographical art in the whole of literature".
+Johnson became a celebrity in his later life, "the acknowledged Head of Literature in this kingdom".
+Following his death, he was increasingly recognised as having had a major and lasting effect on the practice of literary criticism—it was even claimed that he was the one truly great critic of English literature.
+A prevailing mode of literary theory in the 20th century (one focused upon the language used by literature) drew heavily upon his work, and he likewise had a lasting impact on the forms, research and writing of biography.
+Johnson's Dictionary had and continues to have far-reaching effects on Modern English—this was an early, major, and widely respected, dictionary of English: it was pre-eminent, at least until the arrival of the Oxford English Dictionary some 150 years later.
+His life was also a story worth telling: Boswell's 1791 biography, The Life of Samuel Johnson, LLD, was selected by fellow Johnson-biographer Walter Jackson Bate as "the most famous single work of biographical art in the whole of literature".